D3lt4lph4/sid_projet_examples/README.md

 There is two possible situations you can be in when you try to connect to the servers.
 Either you connect from a machine at the INSA or from the outside.

-If you connect from the insa, simply do the following to connect:
+If you connect from the INSA, simply do the following to connect:

 ```bash
 # Run the ssh command from a bash shell